AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 | AI-assisted scams | Personalized phishing, fake customer service, impersonation | High — directly threatens financial/personal safety | High and growing rapidly |

 Notice that the anxiety trigger level doesn't always match the actual risk level.
 Deepfake videos of politicians generate massive anxiety but are often debunked within hours.
 Voice cloning scams targeting your grandmother generate less public anxiety but may cause more direct harm.
 Understanding this mismatch helps you allocate your worry more rationally — which itself reduces anxiety.
+Applying cognitive behavioral techniques to challenge catastrophic thinking about misinformation can help you respond to these threats proportionately.

 Exercise: The 60-Second Reality Check